23Divide/objective-c-conventions/README.md

 ## Blocks

- * Blocks should have a space between their return type and name.
  * Block definitions should omit their return type when possible.
  * Block definitions should omit their arguments if they are `void`.